gkropf/FastGrainBoundary-DiffusionSolver/README.md

+This is the up-to-date fork of the FGB model.
+You can find the original fork from Gabriel Kropf here: https://github.com/gkropf/FastGrainBoundary-DiffusionSolver

 # Oxygen Isotope Diffusion Solver

 This application simulates the Fast Grain Boundary (FGB) model for isotope diffusion.
 It provides a GUI interface for inputing all mineral parameters and provides several graphing options along with the ability to export the model solution data to a .csv file.
 Search menus are provided for convenient referencing of diffusion parameters and fractionation factors.